-7. Specimen collection material and methods
+7. Specimen collection materials and methods

-In the absence of readily available VTM (laboratory issued or commercial), please immerse the swab tips in 1 mL of sterile saline in an universal container
+In the absence of readily available VTM (laboratory issued or commercial), please immerse the swab tips in 1 ml of sterile saline in an universal container Laboratory clinical interpretation

-Sample Material require ed Methods Aspirates from normally sterile sites (joint, ascites, peritoneal and pleural fluids) Sterile syringe 15 mL or 30 mL sterile universal container 30ml Poly Collect the specimen with a sterile syringe.
-Transfer a maximum of 15 mL into a sterile universal container.
+Sample Material required Met hods Aspirates from normally sterile sites (joint, ascites, peritoneal and pleural fluids) Sterile syringe 15 ml or 30 ml sterile universal container 30ml Pot 1.
+2. 3.
+Collect the specimen with a sterile syringe.
+Transfer a maximum of 15 ml into a sterile universal container.
 Ensure the cap is tightly screwed on.
-Biopsies Biopsy equipment as appropriate 15 mL or 30 mL sterile universal container (not formalin) All biopsies should be placed in sterile saline and not in formalin.
-Contact medical virology staff for advice with relevant clinical details Please clearly state the clinical diagnosis and the test needed.
-Blood Serum GOLD topped container (adult and paediatric shown here) Please note that Yellow-topped blood is not for infection sciences Adult Paediatric Collect 10 mL of blood in adults and at least 2 mL in children.
+Biopsies Biopsy equipment as appropriate 15 ml or 30 ml sterile universal container (not formalin) 1.
+2. 3.
+All biopsies should be placed in sterile saline and not in formalin.
+Contact medical virology staff for advice with relevant clinical details Please state clearly the clinical diagnosis and the test needed.
+Blood Serum YELLOW / GOLD topped container (adult and paediatric shown here) Adult Paediatric 1.
+2. 3.
+Collect 10 ml of blood in adults and at least 2 ml in children.
 Serum is used for serological markers for IgG, IgM, total antibody and BBV antigen assays.
 Heparinised blood (green topped) may cause non-specific reactions in some antigen / IgM assay and so is not recommended.
-Blood Whole Blood Purple / Mauve topped container (EDTA blood) (adult and paediatric shown here) Adult Collect 10 mL of blood in adults and at least 2 mL in children in one of these blood collection tubes.
-EDTA whole blood is used to assess CMV DNA, EBV DNA, adenovirus DNA, HIV proviral DNA Blood Plasma Purple / Mauve topped container (EDTA blood) (adult and paediatric shown here) Paediatric Collect 10 mL of blood in adults and at least 2 mL in children in one of these blood collection tubes.
+Blood Whole Blood Purple / Mauve topped container (EDTA blood) (adult and paediatric shown here) Adult 1.
+Collect 10 ml of blood in adults and at least 2 ml in children in one of these blood collection tubes.
+EDTA whole blood is used to assess CMV DNA, EBV DNA, adenovirus DNA, HIV proviral DNA Blood Plasma Purple / Mauve topped container (EDTA blood) (adult and paediatric shown here) Paediatric 1.
+2. Collect 10 ml of blood in adults and at least 2 ml in children in one of these blood collection tubes.
 EDTA plasma is used to assess HIV RNA, HBV DNA, HCV RNA, HIV genotypic resistance testing, HHV 6 DNA and HHV 7 DNA testing.